f3-factory/F3com-data/databases/main.md

 Notice that we can also use Fat-Free variables as containers for mapper objects.
 The `copyFrom()` method hydrates the mapper object with elements from a framework array variable, the array keys of which must have names identical to the mapper object properties, which in turn correspond to the record's field names.
 So, when a Web form is submitted (assuming the HTML name attribute is set to `userID`), the contents of that input field is transferred to `$_POST['userID']`, duplicated by F3 in its `POST.userID` variable, and saved to the mapped field `$user->userID` in the database.
 The process becomes very simple if they all have identically-named elements.
 Consistency in array keys, i.e. template token names, framework variable names and field names is key :)

-On the other hand, if we wanted to retrieve a record and copy the field values to a framework variable for later use, like template rendering:-
+On the other hand, if we wanted to retrieve a record and copy the field values to a framework variable for later use, like template rendering:

 ``` php
 $f3->set('user',new DB\SQL\Mapper($db,'users'));